albertony/jafs/README.md

     ```

 Note:
+- The PowerShell Provider has not been extended with support for tokens.
-- The access token is valid in 1 hour, before you must use the Refresh method to replace it with a new one.
+- The access token is valid in 1 hour, before you must use the Refresh method to fetch an new one.
-- If the token expires, you will have to start over - generate a new personal login token from Web GUI etc.
+- If the refresh token expires, unknown how long that takes, you will have to start over: Generate
+  a new personal login token from Web GUI etc.

 In addition to new authentication, Jottacloud have also introduced a new API for file uploads,
 referred to as the "Allocate API", which adds support for resume / de-duplication etc.